 Companies now need access to a long menu of service providers skilled in various areas, including content, creative, search, paid media, events, analytics, and more — and they need different services at different stages of their growth.
 But not all businesses have the strategic bandwidth or experience to vet service providers or manage them effectively.

-In this month’s virtual panel, we interviewed Authentic Brand Fractional CMOs, Barb Bertsch, Ruth Glaser, and Kris Paulson, plus three of Authentic Brand’s Ally Partners, Jen Gilhoi, Katie Mittelstadt, and Ben Theis.
+In this month’s virtual panel, we interviewed Authentic Fractional CMOs, Barb Bertsch, Ruth Glaser, and Kris Paulson, plus three of Authentic’s Ally Partners, Jen Gilhoi, Katie Mittelstadt, and Ben Theis.
 We asked panelists for advice on how businesses can build effective on-demand marketing teams with freelancers and agency partners.

 As a fractional CMO, how do you ensure the effectiveness of agency and freelance partners for your clients?

 Agencies and freelancers are designed to jump in quickly.
 They are great for bringing specialized marketing knowledge into your business.
 But it starts by identifying the right ones.
 That means assigning the right work to the right specialized partner.

 - Validate they have industry experience and the right infrastructure and technologies in place to execute.
 You will want a partner that understands your business and your buyers’ journey.